by Robert Minor

 Most hikers will wait to do the hike to Mt.
 Jiali (20 minutes one way) at the very end of the hike.
 This is to take advantage of good morning weather and to save your energy for the longer hike ahead.

-The ridge walk trail to Dabajian is very enjoyable.
+The ridge walk trail when you hike Mt.
+DaBaJian Taiwan is very enjoyable.
 It is relatively flat except for 2 ascents and descents.
 There are great views on facing east and west and even some views of cities below.

 Spectacular Views of Mt.
 Dabajian and Xiaobajian